The Future of Localized Content Targeting Through AI

 “And again, Sarah in Canton, at Sarah in Canton, because her handle is Canton, because she says Canton, Ohio four times in the video as this AI gets stronger and stronger, there's a chance that the first 50 people that see this video live in Canton.”

-As AI technology progresses, social media platforms will increasingly utilize content signals, such as user handles and verbal cues, to prioritize local content for local audiences.
+As AI technology progresses, platforms will increasingly utilize content signals such as user handles and spoken keywords to prioritize local content for local viewers.

 Original Context